WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

     sum(case when action = 'deindexed_sensitive' then 1 else 0 end) as deindexedSensitiveCount,
     sum(case when action = 'deindexed_copyright' then 1 else 0 end) as deindexedCopyrightCount,
     sum(case when action = 'reversed_mark_sensitive' then 1 else 0 end) as reversedMarkSensitiveCount,
-    sum(case when action = 'reversed_deindex_sensitive' then 1 else 0 end) as reversedDeindexSensitiveCount,
-    sum(case when action = 'reversed_deindex_copyright' then 1 else 0 end) as reversedDeindexCopyrightCount,
+    sum(case when action = 'reversed_deindex' then 1 else 0 end) as reversedDeindexCount,
     sum(case when action = 'rejected_reports' then 1 else 0 end) as rejectedCount,
-    sum(case when action = 'discarded_reports' then 1 else 0 end) as discardedCount,
+    sum(case when action = 'deduplicated_reports' then 1 else 0 end) as deduplicatedCount,
     sum(case when affected_records = 1 then 1 else 0 end) as singleCount,
     sum(case when affected_records != 1 then 1 else 0 end) as bulkCount,
   by bin(5m)